VNG-Realisatie/nlx/FIELDLAB-WALKTHROUGH.md

 We give docker several arguments:

-- `--tty --interactive` tells docker to show us the output of the process.
+- `--tty` and `--interactive` tells docker to connect the terminal you're using with the container so you may view logs.
 - `--volume` tells docker to make the `certs` folder, where we just put the certificates, available inside the container.
 - `--publish` connects port 2018 on the host machine to port 80 inside the container.
 This way, we can send requests to the outway.
 - `nlxio/outway:latest` is the name of our docker image (`nlxio/outway`) as stored in the docker registry and the version we want to use (`latest`).
 The `--` tells docker that all arguments after this one are meant for the outway process, not for docker itself.